zsgalusz/yoshi/docs/api/configuration.md

 If true, instructs the browser to physically refresh the entire page if / when webpack indicates that a hot patch cannot be applied and a full refresh is needed.

-## performance

-Allows to use the Webpack Performance Budget feature.
-The configuration object is the same as in webpack.
-For more info, you can read the [webpack docs](https://webpack.js.org/configuration/performance/).

 ## resolveAlias

 Allows you to use the Webpack Resolve Alias feature.